TheSuri/ChartmetricProject/README.md

-Download all files and run "npm install" followed by "npm start" in the 'frontend' directory. go to http://localhost:8000 in a browser window.
+Download all files and run "npm start" in the main project directory "chartmetic-project" from a terminal window. go to http://localhost:8000 in a browser window.
-# ChartmetricProject
 # ChartmetricProject